tannazmo/PyBer_Analysis/README.md

 ✓There is a description of the differences in the ride-sharing data for ALL SIX metrics by city type.

 ✓There is a statement summarizing THREE business recommendations addressing disparities among the city types.

+Number of Rides by City Type
+Fare by City Type
+Number of Drivers by City Type
+Total Fares by City Type
+Total Rides by City Type
+Total Drivers by City Type